junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 The countdown on the clock is running out fast.
 Cas doesn't show any sign of waking up.

-Bobby frowns deep, throwing looks between the clock and Cas every second.
+Bobby frowns deep, throwing looks between the clock and Cas every other second.

 Cas crashed into the kitchen little more than three hours ago, leaving a bloody sigil on the fridge door, and practically went straight into the coma.
 No explanation.